xu-jiayao/xu-jiayao.github.io/_pages/about.md

 **Key Idea**:

-The reconstruction of Compressed Sensing is iteration-based and contains numerous divisions, thereby costing tremendous processing time.
-In order to eliminate divisions, we adopt a sparse sensing matrix consisting mainly of zero-vectors.
-After removing zero-vectors, an invertible full-rank matrix is obtained.
-This allows the iteration-based reconstruction procedure to be replaced by a single matrix multiplication.
-The proposed architecture is verified on the Xilinx Artix-7 FPGA.
-The result shows that our work accelerates the state-of-the-art method by 65 × and achieves 81.92Gpixels/s reconstruction.
+We employ a sparse sensing matrix composed mainly of zero-vectors, resulting in an invertible full-rank matrix after removing these vectors, enabling the replacement of the iteration-based reconstruction procedure with a single matrix multiplication.

 [**Paper**](https://ieeexplore.ieee.org/abstract/document/9937930)
 /